mondaycom/welcome-apps/apps/quickstart-integrations-monday-code/README.md

 For the example to work, you need to set it up in the monday UI, deploy the app, and set environment variables.

+> Want a video demo?
+[Find the link here.](https://www.loom.com/share/b982f6b88fc0491f9e70fa424eb91638)

 ### Setup
-- Download the files, unzip them
+- Download the files from Github – `npx degit github:yuhgto/welcome-apps/apps/quickstart-integrations-monday-code`
 - Create an app in monday
 - Create a “workflows” feature and use the “Node JS Quickstart” template
 - Add the scopes and put an arbitrary URL for the server URL